kumekay/p7/README.md

 All calculations for this project are presented in this spreadsheet https://docs.google.com/spreadsheets/d/17Gu5Zuhc_k5g28RHxch92jE3sBskZ-8pom95Y8wgY2w/edit?usp=sharing

-I did not use Bonferroni correction because I have only two correlated metrics and multiple comparison is not a problem here.
+I did not use Bonferroni correction because I have only two correlated metrics, and to make final decision to launch or not launch experiment, both our metrics should much expectations, so the risk to reject null hypothesis is still 5%.
+Bonferroni correction is designed for another type of errors, for example, it can help us if planned to launch experiment if one or another metric became statistically significant.

 There are no discrepancies between effect size and sign tests.